-Home-based businesses are proving to be a great solution for many women today, either as a part-time supplement to their family's income or as a full-time alternative to the 9-5 lifestyle.
+Home-based businesses are proving to be a great solution for many women and men today, either as a part-time supplement to their family's income or as a full-time alternative to the 9-5 lifestyle.
 Could you be the next successful business owner?
 Consider the following service-oriented and product-oriented businesses.

 If you opt for a service business, you can perform the service at home (word processing, tutoring, bookkeeping or child care) or at another location (interior design, home organizing or consulting).